SparrowSpit/j1-pattern-lab/source/_patterns/01-molecules/global/tabs.md

 	* Clicking the label of tab will switch the view to that corresponding tab’s content.
 * 768px and below:
 	* Clicking/tapping the accordion panel heading/title will open the associated accordion panel to reveal the content below it.
 Only one panel may be open at a time.
+* By default, (on mobile) when an accordion section is closed the associated arrow glyphicon within the header will be pointed down.
+When the section is opened, the glyphicon is rotated to point up.
 * On page load, it is optional for the developer to only load the first tab's content.
 Then when a user clicks on a tab that is not visible on page load, the content of the clicked/non-visible tabs may be loaded dynamically (rather than loading all the tabs' content at one time).
 Essentially, the developer may program the non-visible tabs to "lazy-load" or load as needed when a user clicks on a tab.
+* When a header is activated and opened, the heading title color changes from #666666 to #2f70a9.
+* When a header is activated and opened, there is a "flash" of light blue in the background of the section content when it is opened.
+* The content within the tabs may be paragraphs, links, buttons, a small table, etc. This content container needs to be flexible to contain a variety of elements.

 ## Responsive Behavior